doonfrs/AI-Instructions-Syncer/README.md

 ### Quick Start
 1. Open Command Palette (`Ctrl+Shift+P`)
-2. Type "AI Rules Syncer: Generate AI Rules File"
+2. Type "AI Instructions Syncer: Generate AI Instructions File"
 3. Execute the command to create `ai-rules.md` and `ai-rules.config.yaml`
 4. Edit your AI rules in `ai-rules.md`
 5. Save the file - your rules are automatically synced to target files!